Intensive one-on-one remedial Arabic tutoring for children struggling with language gaps.

 Our Specialized Tutoring Approach

-✅ Diagnostic-Driven Intervention We start with thorough assessment identifying precise obstacles.
-Never generic “help with Arabic”—always specific targeted intervention plans.
+Diagnostic‑Driven Intervention – We start with a thorough assessment identifying precise obstacles.
+Never generic “help with Arabic”—always a specific targeted intervention plan.

-✅ Tutors with Relevant Specializations Pronunciation specialists.
-Reading interventionists.
-Dyslexia-trained tutors.
-Test prep experts.
-We match your child’s specific problem with appropriate specialist.
+Tutors with Relevant Specializations – Pronunciation specialists, reading interventionists, dyslexia‑trained tutors, test prep experts.
+We match your child’s specific problem with the appropriate specialist.

-✅ Collaboration with Regular Teachers With your permission, we communicate with your child’s regular Arabic teacher ensuring coordinated support.
+Collaboration with Regular Teachers – With your permission, we communicate with your child’s regular Arabic teacher to ensure coordinated support.

-✅ Parent Partnership Regular communication.
+Parent Partnership – Regular communication.
 Home practice guidance.
-Strategies you can use supporting your child between sessions.
+Strategies you can use to support your child between sessions.

 Your Next Steps: Get Your Child the Targeted Help They Need